Brain Scan Mental Health: Insights Into Cognitive Wellbeing

 This gives rise to anxiety triggers such as an overactive amygdala responsible for fear responses and a less functional prefrontal cortex struggling with emotional regulation.

-Treatment advancements have emerged from these findings, including targeting these regions through cognitive behavioural and the development of that balance neural activity.
+Treatment advancements have emerged from these findings, including targeting these regions through cognitive behavioural and the development of medications that balance neural activity.

 Through this lens, we begin to understand not only the manifestation of anxiety but also potential routes for treatment.